GStreamer/gstreamer/markdown/design/gstobject.md

 ## Path Generation

-Due to the base nature of the GstObject, it becomes the only reasonable place to put this particular function (_get_path_string).
-It will generate a string describing the parent hierarchy of a given GstObject.
+Due to the base nature of the `GstObject`, it becomes the only reasonable place to put this particular function (`_get_path_string()`).
+It will generate a string describing the parent hierarchy of a given `GstObject`.

 ## Flags

-Each object in the GStreamer object hierarchy can have flags associated with it, which are used to describe a state or a feature of the object.
+Each object in the GStreamer object hierarchy can have flags associated with it, which are used to describe its state or a features.